trustification/source-distributed/notes.md

 supporting branches for now), so lets take a look at how we could do the same thing but with a dependency from crates.io.

-The dependencies from crates.io are located in `/.cargo/registry`:
+The local dependencies from crates.io are located in `/.cargo/registry`:
 ```console
 $ ls ~/.cargo/registry/
 cache  CACHEDIR.TAG  index  src